SpongeBob SquarePants: SuperSponge

-SpongeBob SquarePants: SuperSponge is a 2001 2.5D platform game developed by Climax Development and published by THQ.
-The game is based on the Nickelodeon cartoon series of the same name.
-It was released for the PlayStation on September 20, 2001 and for the Game Boy Advance on November 8, 2001.
-The Game Boy Advance version was also released on a Twin Pack cartridge bundled with SpongeBob SquarePants: Revenge of the Flying Dutchman and a Triple Pack cartridge bundled with Tak and the Power of Juju and Rugrats: I Gotta Go Party in 2005.
+SpongeBob SquarePants: SuperSponge is a 2001 platform game based on the Nickelodeon animated television series SpongeBob SquarePants.
+Developed by Climax Development and published by THQ, it was released for the PlayStation on September 20, 2001, and for the Game Boy Advance on November 8, 2001.

-It is the second SpongeBob game released on PlayStation, after Nicktoons Racing, which features SpongeBob, Patrick, and Plankton as playable characters.
-The PlayStation version of SuperSponge sold 1.06 million copies, becoming one of the console's best-selling games.
-The game was later reissued for the PlayStation as a Greatest Hits title.

-The source code and most of the development assets for the PlayStation version were sold on two DVDs, and the contents were released on the Internet Archive in 2016.
+In 2016, the source code and most of the development assets for the PlayStation version were sold on two DVDs, and the contents were released on the Internet Archive.
 Early source code for the Game Boy Advance version was later found and released in 2019 as well.

 Gameplay

 The game is divided in five worlds (listed as "chapters"): Bikini Bottom, The Center of the Earth (an underwater volcano), Prehistoric Bikini Bottom, Rock Bottom, and Industrial (the industrial district of Bikini Bottom).
 Each world is divided into four levels, which are cleared by collecting the object desired by Barnacle Boy.
 In addition, the fourth level of every chapter has a boss enemy who must be defeated to progress.

-Scattered through all the levels there are spatulas.
+Scattered through all the levels are spatulas.
 By collecting all 100 in a level, SpongeBob earns an extra life.
 In the PlayStation version, spatulas serve as Sonic the Hedgehog-style health measures for the player.
 If SpongeBob is touched by an enemy, he loses all of the collected spatulas, and if he is touched by an enemy without any spatulas, he loses a life.
 In the PlayStation version, there is a continue feature that features Patrick at SpongeBob's house all alone; he encourages the player to keep going on SpongeBob's quest by saying where are his friends, and thinking they forgot his birthday.
 In the Game Boy Advance version, a separate health measure is used, which can be replenished by collecting items like Salty Fries, Salty Shakes, and Krabby Patties.
 Lives also can be obtained by finding underpants.

 In the PlayStation version, by collecting a certain number of spatulas in every chapter, a secret level named "Six Clams Adventure Land" (a reference to the Six Flags amusement park) can be unlocked.
 In those levels, set in an amusement park, SpongeBob must ride through obstacles and collect all 25 flower tokens.
 These tokens can be used to buy props for Patrick's birthday party at the end of the game.